MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/addsadministration/Set-ADUser.md

 ```

 ### -ServicePrincipalNames
 Specifies the service principal names for the account.
 This parameter sets the ServicePrincipalNames property of the account.
 The LDAP display name (ldapDisplayName) for this property is servicePrincipalName.
-This parameter uses the following syntax to add, remove, replace or clear service principal name values.
+This parameter uses the following syntax to add, remove, replace, or clear service principal name values.

 Syntax: